Monday through Thursday: 8:00 AM to 6:00 PM (writing appointments available beginning at 9:00 AM)

 Reading and Writing Center Coordinator: Matthew Kenerly

 Having trouble getting started with a writing assignment?
-Not sure what else to write about in your draft, or if it’s even saying what you want it to say?
+Not sure what else to write about in your draft, or if it is even saying what you want it to say?
 Need help making sure your MLA or APA citations are in place?
-Do the “write” thing and work with a tutor at the Reading and Writing Center (RWC) in room AM-154, where we can offer feedback on writing from across the curriculum at any point in the process.
+Do the “write” thing and work with a tutor at the Reading and Writing Center (RWC) in room R1A, where we can offer feedback on writing from across the curriculum at any point in the process.

-The RWC features 50-minute appointments which start at the top of each hour during our regular hours.
-Students who work with an RWC tutor can print up to ten (10) pages for free during weekdays, too, but the space is also freely available for any student who wishes to study and there are laptops available for use.
+The RWC features 50-minute appointments that start at the top of each hour during our regular hours.
+Students who work one-on-one with an RWC tutor can print up to ten (10) pages for free, too, and there are laptops available for use.

-While much of the work that students bring to the RWC comes from MCCC's English courses, we can help with writing from every discipline.
-Whether you have a draft from a History course about the Civil War, a lab report from a Psychology course, or an interpretation of a painting from an Art course, we can read and respond to whatever student writers are working on.
+Much of the work that student writers bring to the RWC comes from MCC's English courses, but we can help with writing from every discipline.
+Whether students have a draft from a History course about the Civil War, a report from a Nursing course, or an interpretation of a painting from an Art course, we can read and respond to whatever writers are working on.

 Yes, but keep in mind that you must obtain permission from your instructor in order to do so.
-We can have multiple tutors help multiple students if the need arises.
+We can have multiple tutors help multiple student writers if the need arises.